SAP/ui5-tooling/rfcs/0009-ui5-project-refactoring.md

 What names and terminology work best for these concepts and why?
 How is this idea best presented?

-Would the acceptance of this proposal mean the UI5 Tooling or any of its sub-components documentation must be re-organized or altered?
+Would the acceptance of this proposal mean the UI5 CLI or any of its sub-components documentation must be re-organized or altered?

-How should this feature be introduced and taught to existing UI5 Tooling users? -->
+How should this feature be introduced and taught to existing UI5 CLI users? -->

 ## Drawbacks
 <!--You can either remove the following explanatory text or move it into this comment for later reference

 Why should we not do this?
-Please consider the impact on teaching people to use the UI5 Tooling, on the integration of this feature with existing and planned features, on the impact of churn on existing users.
+Please consider the impact on teaching people to use the UI5 CLI, on the integration of this feature with existing and planned features, on the impact of churn on existing users.

 There are trade-offs to choosing any path, please attempt to identify them here.-->